mesosphere-backup/dcos-bootstrap/README.md

 # Install Mesosphere DCOS on AWS using a single command

-The goal of this project is to get you started with the *Mesosphere DCOS Community Edition* in as few steps as possible.
+The project's goal is to get you started with the *Mesosphere DCOS Community Edition* on AWS with as few steps as possible.
+Rather than following the official [AWS setup guide], you can use the provided tooling to launch a DCOS cluster with a single command -- and delete it just as easily.

-Nothing here is meant to be used in production; that's what the [DCOS Enterprise Edition] is for.
+Note: Nothing here is meant to be used in production; that's what the [DCOS Enterprise Edition] is for.

 Disclaimer: If you use this project, you are agreeing to stick to the rules of the [Mesosphere DCOS Community Edition EULA].